vanhoangkha/Networking-fundamentals/Day37_CDP_and_LLDP.md

 “Platform” = Displays the MODEL of the Neighbor Device

-“Port ID” = Neighbor ports that LOCAL device is connected to
+“Cổng ID” = Neighbor ports that LOCAL device is connected to

 ---